Bhumesh2001/Login-Signup_API/redme.md

     npm run start

-if your wan to go for an api doc go this url => http://localhost:5000/api-docs
+if your wan to go for an api doc go on this url => http://localhost:5000/api-docs